Experienced Divorce Attorneys in South Carolina

 Since divorce proceedings are unique to each couple, the exact time it takes to file for a fault divorce can range from a few months to a year, depending on how quickly paperwork is filed and if the divorce is contested.

-If the dissolution is legally no one’s fault, the spouses must live separately for one year before they can proceed with their divorce in Fort Mill & Greenville, SC.
+If the dissolution is legally no one’s fault, the spouses must live separately for one year before they can proceed with their divorce in South Carolina.
 However, during that time, you will want to outline the details of your divorce using a comprehensive and legally-binding separation agreement to protect your future.

 This agreement will allow you to determine details regarding property division, spousal support, child custody, and child support matters until the divorce meets its eligibility for finalization.

 No matter how it begins, divorce is almost always a painful and difficult process for all parties involved.
-We understand that it’s a trying time for you and your children, and our Fort Mill, SC family law team at David W. Martin Law Group is here to help.
+We understand that it’s a trying time for you and your children, and our South Carolina family law team at David W. Martin Law Group is here to help.

 Whether your divorce is an at-fault or no-fault situation, we can help you and your family attain the best possible outcome available for your unique circumstances.